 This is an introductory course exploring the basic skills and knowledge associated with playing various racquet sports such as tennis, badminton, table tennis, pickleball, etc. The ultimate goal of this class is to provide the students with the knowledge and skills necessary for them to pursue playing racquet sports as a life-long activity.
 The body of knowledge to be studied is based specifically on the Massachusetts Frameworks Learning strands on Physical Fitness and Activity.
 The class is designed to instruct students to understand, develop, assess, and hopefully improve their own fitness and motor skill capacities.
 Each student is expected to wear appropriate attire to class and be actively involved in every session.

-Assessments will be determined in various modes: written exams, fitness evaluations, journal entries, personal fitness improvement projects, and, most importantly, personal effort.
-The fitness components will be experienced through challenging and fun activities, ranging from traditional to innovative initiatives.
+NOT OFFERED FOR 2024-2025

-W0112 STICK SPORTS (TERM) W8112 HONORS GRADES 9-10-11-12 .25 CREDITS
+STICK SPORTS (TERM)

+GRADES 11-12 .25 CREDITS